tofaramususa/tofaramususa/README.md

 ### About Me

 Hey!
-I'm Tofara, a dedicated software engineer and 42 student based in Abu Dhabi.
+I'm Tofara, a dedicated software engineer based in Abu Dhabi.
 My journey involves crafting innovative solutions and pushing the boundaries of technology.

 ### Current Projects